vasilii-kovalev/issue-tracker/documentation/models.md

 #### `roles`

 A list of user's roles.
-The roles are described in the [Permissions document](./permissions.md).
+The roles are described in the ["Roles and permissions" document](./roles-and-permissions.md).

 * **Type**: `Array<string>`
 * **Required**: true